rdzanotto/awx/CONTRIBUTING.md

 **Note**: If you have multiple commits, make sure to `squash` your commits into a single commit which will facilitate our release process.

+## Development
+The development environment consists of running an [`up.sh`](./up.sh) and a [`down.sh`](./down.sh) script, which applies or deletes yaml on the Openshift or K8s cluster you are connected to.
+See the [development.md](docs/development.md) for information on how to deploy and test changes from your branch.

 ## Testing